arawtoken/arawtoken/README.md

 ```
 Step#1: Navigate to root folder
-Step#2:
-  On Linux: run 'testrpc' from console
+Step#2: Run 'testrpc' or 'ganache-cli' from console
-  On Mac: ganache-cli
 Step#3: Open another console and from root folder run 'truffle test'
 ```